SeaQL/seaql.github.io/SeaORM/docs/02-install-and-config/02-connection.md

 ## Closing Connection

+The connection will be automatically closed on drop.
 To close the connection explicitly, call the `close` method.

 ```rust
 let db = Database::connect(url).await?;